muchanem/golang/src/basic_math/README.md

 ```go
 %.10f
 ```
-* %.f sets how many characters after the decimals
+* %.f sets how many characters after the decimal you want.
+Replace 2 with however many characters after the decimal you want